adisa404/dragon-stack-react-node-postgres/README.md

 there is a 1:M relationship between generations and dragons

 later on if we want to pull a data about a dragon, we will be quickly able to pull the data of the accociated generation

+# add clean up script

+add new file data/db/config/configure_db.sh

+psql -U node_user dragonstackdb < ./data/db/sql/generation.sql // use < this sign to run the sql script in the node_user dragonstackdb environment

+edit package.json
+add configure task

+npm run configure

+# issues

+issues when running configure command bc of permissions run ls -l //in data/db/config you will see that the file has only read and write permissions but not the executable x permisson

+to add executable permission we use the change mode command: chmod +x path_to_file chmod +x ./data/db/config/configure_db.sh
++E
+-rwxr-xr-x 1 adisamrvoljak staff 271 3 Feb 16:02 ./data/db/config/configure_db.sh